EricZinda/Perplexity/backlog.md

 - Clean up conceptual versions of have_v and order_v as per nonlogicalquerydesign.md
 - Make "ESL/Ordering" work
-- (fixed) "I want a steak and a soup" -> [-1, None]
-- "What do the steak and the soup cost?" -> something
 - "What did we order?" -> Nothing
   - Because "we" didn't order anything...Just I did
 - "what can I have" -> I'm not sure what to do about that